MaxKare Magnetic Rower Review

 Assembling the MaxKare Rower is fairly straightforward and I heard no gripes about the process.

-MaxKare recommends using 2 people for the assembly and it taking around 30 minutes to complete.
-However, multiple people said they were able to complete it by themselves and it took around 1 hour.
+MaxKare recommends using 2 people for the assembly and they say that it should take around 30 minutes to complete.
+However, multiple people said that they were able to complete it by themselves and it took around 1 hour.

 All of the tools for assembly come with the packaging but you’ll need 2AAA batteries for the monitor.